Bulk-Edge Correspondence for Point-Gap Topological Phases in Junction Systems

 Our investigation confirms that the results for additional cases in Fig.\,\ref{f1} are consistent with our analytic results.
 We consider that the BEC we established can generally be applied to the point-gap topological phases in junction systems.

-\subsection{Case {\rm II}: $W_1\neq W_2$}
+{\it Case II}: $W_1\neq W_2$.

 Figure\,\ref{f3}(a) shows the PBC junction spectrum where $W_1=-1$ and $W_2=1$.
-In this case, that the spectrum appears even in the internal area shared by $\sigma_{\rm PBC}^{(1)}$ and $\sigma_{\rm PBC}^{(2)}$ while it does not where $W_1=W_2$ [Fig.\,\ref{f3}(c) and (d)].
-But this is not a violation of BEC for the junction systems with PBC since $\Delta w =2$ for that area.
+In this case, we see that the spectrum appears even in the internal area shared by $\sigma_{\rm PBC}^{(1)}$ and $\sigma_{\rm PBC}^{(2)}$ while it does not where $W_1=W_2$ [Fig.\,\ref{f1}(c) and (d)].
+But this is not a violation of BEC for junction systems with PBC since $\Delta w =2$ for that area.
 Therefore, Eq.\,(\ref{38}) is also confirmed here without exception.
-Also, the eigenstates, as can be seen in Fig.\,\ref{f3}(b) are localized near the boundaries of the subsystems, showing the non-Hermitian proximity effect.
+Also, the eigenstates, as can be seen in Fig.\,\ref{f3}(b), are localized near the boundaries of the subsystems, exhibiting the non-Hermitian proximity effects.
 The localization lengths in Fig.\,\ref{f3}(b) show the same behaviors as the previous case [Fig.\,\ref{f2}(b)].